hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 # 4. Define the Segmentation model

-This part we will define the segmentation model by using `segmentation_models` library, we also define the loss function, optimization and metric
+This part we will define the segmentation model by using `segmentation_models` library, we also define the loss function, optimization and metric.

+**Segmentation models** is python library with Neural Networks for Image Segmentation based on Keras (Tensorflow) framework.
+This is the high level API, you need only some lines of code to create a Segmentation Neural Network.

 ## 4.1 Model
 ```